 As important as regular exercise is well-balanced nutrition.
-Smoking and drugs (except those prescribed as medication) are likely to seriously damage one's health, and excessive alcohol intake (See Alcohol Units), apart from affecting judgement and other mental processes, is also detrimental to health.
+Smoking and drugs (except those prescribed as medication) are likely to seriously damage one's health, and excessive alcohol intake is also detrimental to health.

-Programmes designed to help individuals attain fitness are offered in schools, gymnasiums, private salons and studios, and special professionally organized clinics that are attentive to heart and lung function.
-Participants must be careful in choosing a programme and should make sure it is staffed by experts in physical education or medicine.
+Programs designed to help individuals attain fitness are offered in schools, gymnasiums, private salons and studios, and special professionally organized clinics that are attentive to heart and lung function.
+Participants must be careful in choosing a program and should make sure it is staffed by experts in physical education or medicine.

-Normal, healthy individuals may plan their own programmes.
+Normal, healthy individuals may plan their own programs.
 Some exercises, to reduce tension for example, may even be undertaken while sitting at a desk.
 The general rule is to stop exercise as soon as discomfort is felt: that is, as soon as breathing is laboured, circulation seems inadequate, or fatigue influences performance.
 Those with health problems caused by heart attacks, strokes, injuries, and illness, including conditions such as arthritis, should see a doctor before devising a regime or embarking on any form of strenuous exercise.